 Contact us as soon as possible if you discover a pimple-like swelling on your gum (usually painful).
 In the meantime, ease the pain by rinsing your mouth with a mild salt water solution (1/2 teaspoon of table salt in 8 ounces of water) several times a day.

 As a temporary measure, apply a small wad of sugarless gum in the open cavity (any other kind will cause pain).
-Contact our office now to schedule an appointment to see Dr. Ranu as soon as possible.
+Contact our Orangeville office as soon as possible to schedule an appointment to see Dr. Ranu.Book An Emergency Appointment